-The vast array of retailers supplying data provide us with information of all the sales they have made on a daily basis.
-These files are collated every day by our partner company Millward Brown - one of the world's most respected market research companies - and matched against databases of products (music and video) held by Millward Brown.
+In short, the 11,000-plus retailers supplying data provide us with information of all the sales and streams they have made on a daily basis.
+These files are collated every day by our partner company Millward Brown - one of the world's most respected market research companies - and matched against the databases of products (music and video) which they hold.
 The results of this process are verified throughout the week to ensure there are no errors in the data, before the final charts are published on Sunday.
 The end of week charts reflect all sales which have been reported from 00.01 Sunday, through to midnight Saturday.

-The simple answer is all significant retailers.
-These retailers span independent stores, high street chains, supermarkets, internet mail order and download services.
+The simple answer is all significant retailers/music services – including iTunes, Amazon, HMV, Google Play, Tesco, Sainsbury’s, Asda, Morrisons, Spotify, Deezer and over 2,600 independent record and video shops.
 As a result, we estimate that we capture around 99% of all singles sold, 98% of all albums and over 90% of all videos/DVDs.

 Do you count downloads?

-Yes, we have counted music downloads since 2004, within a couple of months of iTunes launching in the UK, when digital music was still a tiny proportion of all music sales.
+Yes, of course - we have counted music downloads since 2004, starting within a couple of months of iTunes launching in the UK, when digital music was still a tiny proportion of all music sales.

 What about streaming?

 Yes, we do.
 From the July 2014, audio streams started counting towards a chart placing on the Official Singles Chart - and from March 2015, audio streams count towards the Official Artist Albums Chart.
 To date, the services contributing span Spotify, Deezer, Napster, O2 Tracks (Musicqubed), rara, Rdio, Blinkbox Music and XBox Music.
 To reflect the difference between streams and purchases, 100 streams are counted as equivalent to 1 single purchase (whether download, CD or vinyl) and 1,000 streams to 1 album purchase (whether download, CD or vinyl) for chart purposes.